haxetink/tink_state/README.md

 }
 ```

-Basiscally a `State` can act as an `Observable` but it also exposes a `set` function whereby you can update it.
+As we see, a `State` can act as an `Observable` but it also exposes a `set` function whereby you can update it.
 When exposing a state to the outside world it's best to expose it as an `Observable` so that you alone can update it.

 ### Observable